orkes-io/docs/docs/reference-docs/directed-acyclic-graph.md

 # Directed Acyclic Graph (DAG)
+## What is a Directed Acyclic Graph (DAG)?
 Conductor workflows are directed acyclic graphs (DAGs).
-In this article, we'll describe DAGs in

-## What is a Directed Acyclic Graph (DAG)?
+But, what exactly is a DAG?

 To understand a DAG, we'll walk through each term (but not in order):